TUM-I5/SWE/Tools/README.md

 docker build -t swe .
 ```

+This might take a while, since the full LaTeX distribution is also installed.

 ## Run Docker image
 In order to run the Docker image as a container you need to execute the following command: